oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 * In the server template that is used to create Managed Servers in clusters:
-    * Create a channel called `istio-probe` with listen address `127.0.0.1:8888` (or the port you specified in the `readinessPort` setting) and the public address set to the Kubernetes service for the Managed Server.
+    * Create a channel called `istio-probe` with listen address `127.0.0.1:8888` (or the port you specified in the `readinessPort` setting) and the public address set to the Kubernetes Service for the Managed Server.
-    * Create a channel called `istio-t3` with listen address `127.0.0.1` and the port you specified as the admin port and the public address set to the Kubernetes service for the Managed Server.
+    * Create a channel called `istio-t3` with listen address `127.0.0.1` and the port you specified as the admin port and the public address set to the Kubernetes Service for the Managed Server.
-    * Create a channel called `istio-cluster` with listen address `127.0.0.1` and the port you specified as the admin port, with only the CLUSTER_BROADCAST protocol enabled, and the public address set to the Kubernetes service for the Managed Server.
+    * Create a channel called `istio-cluster` with listen address `127.0.0.1` and the port you specified as the admin port, with only the CLUSTER_BROADCAST protocol enabled, and the public address set to the Kubernetes Service for the Managed Server.
-    * Create a channel called `istio-http` with listen address `127.0.0.1:31111` and the public address set to the Kubernetes service for the Managed Server.
+    * Create a channel called `istio-http` with listen address `127.0.0.1:31111` and the public address set to the Kubernetes Service for the Managed Server.
 Note that `31111` is the Istio proxy (envoy) port.
 * The create domain job will be configured to disable injection of the Istio sidecar.